Southwest Harbor Historical Society

 How does Southwest Harbor Historical Society spend its money?

 Southwest Harbor Historical Society directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Southwest Harbor Historical Society tax-deductible?